 To contact Poison Control, call: 1.800.222.1222

+We have moved to 1435 Burton Street.
 Come see us for minor illnesses, injuries, and infections.
 Our Urgent Care has onsite laboratory and radiology services.
 No appointment is necessary, although you can use the “reserve my spot” tool to see how long the wait is and to sign up for the next available spot.
 It is helpful to know exactly when you can get in so you don’t have to do your waiting in the Urgent Care office.
-If you are in Urgent Care and need a higher level of care, you are right next door to the emergency room.